FedRAMP/docs/docs/fedramp-definitions.md

 ### Quarterly Review

 !!! quote ""
-    A _regular_ synchronous meeting hosted by a FedRAMP Authorized cloud service provider for agency customers, aligned to the requirements and recommendations in the FedRAMP Collaborative Continuous Monitoring Standard.
+    A _regular_ synchronous meeting hosted by a FedRAMP Authorized cloud service provider for agency customers, aligned to the requirements and recommendations in the FedRAMP Collaborative Continuous Monitoring process.

     **Also:** quarterly review, quarterly reviews